mrinal1404/hand-number_gesture-recogntion/README.md

-1-make sure to download all files in github
+1-make sure to download all files from github

 2-make a separate virtual environment